kgorgi/Multi-Label-IMDb-Movie-Genre-Classifier/README.txt

 Overview:

-This repo is split into four seperate modules:
+This repo is split into four separate modules:

 1. Aquisition:
-    - Crawl IMDB website and save data to the data/raw folder
+    - Crawl IMDB website and save data to the data/raw folder.

 2. Data:
-    - Containts the data scraped from the IMDB website and the preproccessed data.
+    - Contains the data scraped from the IMDB website and the preproccessed data.
-    - Statistics on both the raw and preprocessed data
+    - Statistics on both the raw and pre-processed data.

 3. Processing:
-    - Preprocess and seperate the data acquired from IMDB into a test and training data set.
+    - Preprocess and separate the data acquired from IMDB into a test and training data set.
 Store this data in the data module.

 4. Mining:
-    - Train and test the our multi-label classifier.
+    - Train and test our multi-label classifier.

 Each module has its' own README.txt detailing on to run the code in that module.